danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 end
 ```

-This will first run `docc` to generate all documentation archives, then run `docc_web_platform` for each platform.
+This will run `docc` to generate all documentation archives, then run `docc_web_platform` for each platform.

 ### Step 5: Preview documentation website

-While we can probably use `$(xcrun --find docc)` to preview the online documentation, I haven't looked into this yet.

-I instead have specific lanes for this, that use the DocC plugin as described earlier:
+While we can use `$(xcrun --find docc)` to preview the web documentation, I haven't used in yet.
+I instead have specific lanes for this, that use the DocC plugin:

 ```sh
 desc "Build static web documentation (macOS only)"